pjlantz/findings/helpdesk.md

 This request is used to deliver the XSS payload for triggering the other vulnerabilites, specifically:

 1. Enabling file attachments in ticket messages
-2. Adding 'phar' to allowed file extensions
+2. Adding `phar` to allowed file extensions
 3. Setting the attachment directory to 'helpdesk/files/../../../pub'

 Full payload performing the above actions: